piepdx/pie-cookbook/drafts/working-draft-tactical.md

 These are some additional costs to keep in mind, but they're not mission critical for the accelerator to work.
 These are a few examples of nice to haves.

 #### Investment

+When we started PIE, the prevailing accelerator model had accelerators making an equity investment in each of the companies that participated in the accelerator.
+The math at that time was $6000/founder up to three founders.
+So, $18,000.
+Common wisdom dictated that investment purchased 6% of the company.

+As time went on, the models continued to fluctuate and change.
+Some folks started using convertible notes or SAFE documents to defer equity investments to a later date.
+Some chose to invest even more money — or to have an investment waiting post graduation.
+Some chose to have a floating amount of equity based on the perceived valuation of the company and the amount the accelerator was interested in investing.
+Others invested capital and then had the startup pay for the accelerator services out of that capital.
+Still others chose to forego taking equity, altogether.

+These days, there are any number of ways to approach this problem.
+Obviously, the most expensive — in terms of capital required — is to invest a small amount of seed capital at the beginning of the class, followed by a larger, post graduation amount.
+This is the model that Techstars currently uses.

+If you want to use the current model as your ballpark number, then budget $20,000 + $100,000 per startup.

+There is no right or wrong way to go about this.
+And obviously, we could spend hours going through the pros and cons of each model.
+But the reality is, you need to choose what works for you based on what you're hoping to accomplish and the amount of capital you have at your disposal.

+We simply recommend that you always question your motives and ensure that the process and associated costs are fair and equitable to the founders.
+Your accelerator should be delivering value.
+And there should be some equitable compensation for that value.

+On the converse, this is not about your accelerator getting rich.
+Trust us.
+There are far easier ways to get rich than running a risky early stage startup accelerator.

 #### Demo Day
 #### Upkeep and Maintenance